b57-clouddevops/Shell-Scripting/README.md

     1) Always consider something as working if it works multiple times.
     2) Try to avoid the repetivie code and utilize functions as much as possible to avoid the code duplication.

+### DRY Code vs WET Code ?

+    DRY : Don't Repeat Yourself (DRY) is a software development principle, the main aim of which is to reduce repetition of code
+    WET : Write Everything Twice